Sauloxd/SalesTaxes/README.md

 ruby lib/cli.rb input2.txt
 ```

-Input file can be separated by "Input 2" tokens
+Input file can be separated by "Input [number]" tokens.
+See input.txt to see a working example.

 ## How to run specs